Designs and plans

 This is exactly the place where a green home is started, in the design phase.
 Now is the time to put your creativity and ecological convictions into play.

-A sustainable home can include geothermal heating, wind power and solar panels, but these are not the defining features of green living.
+A high performance, energy efficient home may include features like geothermal heating, wind power and solar panels, but these are not the defining features of green living.
 They come in second, and some you can even do without.
-A green home starts with being well designed, well insulated, and well positioned to take advantage of natural heating and cooling effects.
+A green home starts with being well designed, well insulated, and well positioned to rely as much as possible on passive heating and cooling.

 Energy efficiency, insulation and orientation.

-A sustainable home is one that uses minimal energy to heat, light and run appliances.
-The biggest factor is heating, so minimizing heat requirements is the best way to reduce our personal emission of greenhouse gases.
+An efficient and resilient home is one that uses minimal energy to heat, light and run appliances.
+The biggest factor is heating, so reducing heat requirements is the best way to reduce our personal emission of greenhouse gases.

-A house with 60% of its windows facing south (passive solar) may have its heating requirements reduced by as much as 25%.
-It's important that it be properly designed to avoid overheating though, or you will negate any heat savings with air conditioning in the summer.
-And a well-insulated, well-sealed building envelope is imperative to the performance of your home.
-If your windows are like sieves and your walls leak heat and moisture, those solar panels on your roof are little more than nice decorations.
+A house with 60% of its windows facing south (passive solar) may have its heating requirements reduced by as much as 25% for virtually no cost.
+It is important that it be properly designed to avoid overheating though, or you will negate any heat savings with air conditioning in the summer.

 A reasonably sized house.

-We do not suggest you live in a matchbox, but we can so easily reduce the national square foot average per person (presently 700) and still live quite comfortably by analyzing our needs and creating multi-space rooms.
+We do not suggest you live in a matchbox, but we can easily reduce the national square foot average per person (presently 700) and still live quite comfortably.

 A flexible house.

-Our family size will change throughout our lives, and a flexible house is one that has been designed to change with you.You can reduce the financial and environmental cost of a big renovation by anticipating and designing for that moment right now.
+Our family size will change throughout our lives, and a flexible house is one that has been designed to accomodate that change with as little cost and disruption as possible.You can reduce both the financial and environmental costs of a big renovation by anticipating and designing for that moment right now.